 Because Gracie was holding her while I was shooting, I could see this bottle in action.
 The nipple remained full of milk even lying almost horizontal while Olive was drinking which is awesome!
 The spiral design on the nipple helped keep the full shape babies need to nurse from a bottle properly and the vent technology kept her from swallowing too much air and causing gas.
 Yay!

-I know so many of you Mamas struggle with getting your babies to even take a bottle to begin with – be sure to give the Philips Avent Anti-colic bottle a try!
+I know so many of you Mamas struggle with getting your babies to even take a bottle to begin with – be sure to give the Philips Avent Anti-colic bottle with AirFree vent a try!
 Hopefully they work as well for you as they do for me.

 Have a wonderful week, friends!

 Compensation for this blog post was provided by Philips Avent via Momtrends.
 The opinions expressed herein are those of the author and are not indicative of the opinions of Philips Avent or Momtrends.